Travel and conferences

 PhD English: Author, Reviewer and Translator: Katherine Mansfield’s Place in Literary Culture.

-Research visit: Alexander Turnbull Library, Wellington, NZ.
-June 2018
+June 2018: Research Visit to Alexander Turnbull Library, Wellington, NZ

 PhD English: A Poet's Country: Landscape and Nationhood in T. S. Eliot's Post-conversion Poetry and Politics

-Modernism and Modernities East, West and South: Comparing Literary and Cultural Experiences, Fudan University, Shanghai, China, 19-22 July 2017
+July 2017: Modernism and Modernities East, West and South: Comparing Literary and Cultural Experiences, Fudan University, Shanghai, China

 Aya Van Renterghem